fiji/i2k-2025-appose/slides.md

 layout: default
 ---

-# Step 4: Add Running Code
+# Step 6: Append Running Code

-Paste the contents of `run.py` at the bottom of `unseg.py`
+Paste the contents of `run.py` at the bottom of `unseg.py`:

 **Now we have a single file that:**
 - Defines the library functions